 - Castillo de Castellar de la Frontera

-- Jimena de la Fronterra: Sweetness of life in southern Spain
+- Jimena de la Fronterra: Sweetness of life in south of Spain

 - The Sendero del Rio Hozgarganta

-- The road to the Andalusian hilltop villages
+- The road to the Andalusian white villages

 From the Acantilados of Barbate to the Torre de Meca

-Our first stop on the south coast took us to the outskirts of the town of Barbate.
+Our first stop in the south of Spain took us to the outskirts of the town of Barbate.
 We had seen pictures online of these cliffs overlooking the sea and it made us want to come hike in the area.
 We left Dahu at a small parking lot along the coastal road and set off for a (long) loop of almost 18 km.

 From the parking lot, the first part of the walk follows a wide track (pedestrian) that enters the natural park of La Breña y Marismas.
 The path under the pines is very pleasant and offers some magnificent views of the sea!